huggingface/diffusers/docs/source/en/training/lcm_distill.md

 # Latent Consistency Distillation

-[Latent Consistency Models (LCMs)](https://hf.co/paper/2310.04378) are able to generate high-quality images in just a few steps, which is a big leap forward because many pipelines require at least 25+ steps.
-To get an LCM, you can use the latent consistency distillation method to distill any Stable Diffusion model for few-step inference.
+[Latent Consistency Models (LCMs)](https://hf.co/papers/2310.04378) are able to generate high-quality images in just a few steps, representing a big leap forward because many pipelines require at least 25+ steps.
+LCMs are produced by applying the latent consistency distillation method to any Stable Diffusion model.
 This method works by applying *one-stage guided distillation* to the latent space, and incorporating a *skipping-step* method to consistently skip timesteps to accelerate the distillation process (refer to section 4.1, 4.2, and 4.3 of the paper for more details).

 If you're training on a GPU with limited vRAM, try enabling `gradient_checkpointing`, `gradient_accumulation_steps`, and `mixed_precision` to reduce memory-usage and speedup training.
 You can reduce your memory-usage even more by enabling memory-efficient attention with [xFormers](../optimization/xformers) and [bitsandbytes'](https://github.com/TimDettmers/bitsandbytes) 8-bit optimizer.